Storyflow

 A one-page design doc is the elevator version: the vision, the pillars, and the core loop on a single page, used to pitch and align fast.
 A full GDD expands that into systems, world, art direction, and scope.
 Many teams start with the one-pager and grow it into the GDD.
 Both should be living, and AI can draft and maintain either.

 You ask the AI to read the whole design and find the problems: systems that contradict each other, mechanics referenced but never defined, characters with no role, and scope that does not fit the timeline.
 On a canvas where the AI sees the whole board, this catches the holes a solo dev or a busy team misses, which are exactly the holes that stall a project later.
+The AI reads the whole board at once, which humans stop doing the moment the board gets big.

 A template gives you empty sections to fill in by hand, and it rots the moment you stop maintaining it.
 Building with AI means the document drafts itself from your notes, stays current as the design changes, and tells you where the holes are.
-The template is a starting shape; the AI is the thing that keeps the GDD a living decision log instead of a stale essay.
+The template is a starting shape.
+The AI is the thing that keeps the GDD a living decision log instead of a stale essay.

-A visual AI workspace where every feature lives inside one canvas — no tab-switching, no context lost.
+A visual AI workspace where every feature lives inside one canvas.
+No tab-switching, no context lost.

 Build your entire board from a single message